DV

 What is the difference between BIL and SGOV?

-BIL (SPDR Bloomberg 1-3 Month T-Bill ETF) tracks Bloomberg 1-3 Month U.S. Treasury Bill Index with a money market strategy, while SGOV (iShares 0-3 Month Treasury Bond ETF) tracks ICE 0-3 Month US Treasury Securities Index with a treasury bond approach.
-They are issued by State Street and BlackRock respectively.
+BIL (SPDR Bloomberg 1-3 Month T-Bill ETF) tracks Bloomberg 1-3 Month U.S. Treasury Bill Index with a money market approach, while SGOV (iShares 0-3 Month Treasury Bond ETF) tracks ICE 0-3 Month US Treasury Securities Index with a treasury bond approach.
+They are issued by State Street and iShares respectively.

 Can I hold both BIL and SGOV?